TaQuangTu/HCM-AI-Challenge/scripts/README.md

 This repo does not include detection processing, it is for tracking task.
 ###This project is just for my team in the contest, therefore it's not readable for everyone:(

+Update list:
+- Update 1: By increasing number of batch, from 20 to 30, we got better results in tracking task.